 Bryan Dye, VP of Boys Travel

 The Travel program is designed to give boys with more advanced basketball skills the opportunity to play against other communities in a more competitive environment.
-Tryouts are open to boys that live in Edina and/or attend school in Edina.
+Tryouts are open to boys who live in Edina and/or attend school in Edina.
 Travel teams compete in 11 tournaments (4th graders compete in 10) that have been selected in advance by the EBA.
 Tournaments are held on weekends and games may be played on Friday, Saturday and Sunday.
 Tournaments begin in early November and conclude in early March.
+4th-8th grade teams also all have two 43 Hoops training sessions during the season.

 Participating in travel basketball requires a significant time commitment from the player and their family and should be the player’s primary athletic extra-curricular activity during the travel season.